Updated: December 7, 2025

 In a survey about work-life balance conducted among North Americans, data showed that 68 percent of workers admitted to working on vacations, with 37 percent taking less time off from work, and 18 percent opting not to take any time off at all.

-Cost of living
+Cost of living and money

 The cost of living in America is quite expensive and significantly higher than in many countries around the world.
 When everything from food, clothing, housing, healthcare, and entertainment is cheaper, it means each hard-earned dollar can go further abroad.